Jon-hattan/Engineering-Automations/README.md

 ### 🖼️ Optional: Use Picture-in-Picture (PiP)

 **Picture-in-Picture (PiP)** allows the automation to run in a separate Windows session, so you can continue using your computer while the automation executes in the background.

-- Learn more about PiP here: 👉 How to Use Picture-in-Picture in UIPath

 #### 💡 When to Use PiP:
 - ✅ **Recommended** for long-running automations like: